Checks the DB rows are available

 Let’s build and execute the “hasDBRowsDef” example.

-• Create a new definition called “hasDBRowsDef”
+• Create a new process definition called “hasDBRowsDef” and open the definition in designer mode.

-• Define a variable/global to store the result after execution
+• Define a variable or a global to store the result.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” setting configuration is necessary for documentation and to measure workflow progress and the percentage complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.